Anger

 • Remove yourself from the situation.
 Take a short break when you need to.

 • Find someone that you can talk to about your feelings.
-This could be a trusted friend or a mental healthcare professional.
+This could be a trusted friend, a mental healthcare professional, or counselor.

 • Try putting yourself in the other person's shoes.